-In 2023, 89 percent of the CSO result values were validated against observed instrumentation data.
+In 2024, 87 percent of the CSO results were validated against instrumentation data.

-4.2 Rainfall 2023
+4.2 Rainfall

-The 1992 Representative Year and 2023 current year's rainfall events are reviewed and analyzed to understand the impact rainfall events have on CSOs.
-Table 7 summarizes the amount of precipitation and the number of rainfall events in both 1992 and 2023 based on the single rain gauge at the Forks.
+The 1992 Representative Year and 2024 current year's rainfall events are analyzed to understand the impact a current years' rainfall events have on CSOs.
+Table 6 summarizes the amount of precipitation and the number of rainfall events in both 1992 and 2024 based on the single rain gauge at the Forks.

-The total amount of rain that fell in 2023 was approximately 13 percent less than the 1992 Representative Year.
-The 2023 recreation season was 35 percent drier than the 1992 Representative Year.
-The 2023 shoulder season (January through April and October through December) accounted for 32 percent of the total annual precipitation and was more than two and a half times greater than the precipitation of the shoulder season of the 1992 Representative Year.
-There were four rainfall events that were greater than 5 mm that were recorded outside of the recreation period.
+The total amount of rain in 2024 was approximately 40 percent more than the 1992 Representative Year.
+The 2024 recreation season was 17 percent wetter than in 1992.
+The 2024 shoulder season (January through April and October through December) accounted for 25 percent of the annual precipitation and was nearly three and a half times greater than the precipitation of the shoulder season in 1992.
+Nine rainfall events greater than 5 mm were recorded outside of the recreation period.